Izziabby/data-science-S2023/challenges/c04-gapminder-assignment.md

   by 2007
   - Africa had the opposite trend where there was a small span in 1952 and the span increased by 2007
-- Asia was the continent with the lowest lifeExp in 1952
+- Asia was the continent with the lowest lifeExp in 1952 compared to the lifeExp of all of the other continents
-  - Africa was the continent with the lowest lifeExp in 2007
+- Africa was the continent with the lowest lifeExp in 2007 compared to the lifeExp of all of the other continents

 ``` r
 ## TASK: Your second graph